Angie55/UC-Milestone-Project-0ne/README.md

 **About Us**

-This begins with an introduction about the purpose of the website so the user can get a clear idea of what it is about.
+This begins with an introduction to the purpose of the website so the user can get a clear idea of what it is about.
 The introduction includes a call to action for anyone interested in sharing a recipe.
-The rest of the about us gives further details as to why it’s a good idea to go natural and gives some good reasons.
-A short video gives more detail of what to avoid.
+The rest of the about us page gives further details as to why it’s a good idea to go natural and a short video gives more detail of what to avoid.
 This page gives the user a chance to learn more and a reason to explore the website and its content.

 **Face and Body recipe pages**

 The sections are separated into product types to make it easier for the user to view the selection.
 A bold image gives the user a glimpse of the natural ingredients.
-For smaller screens each image and title block is the full width and users scroll down.
+For smaller screens each image and title block is in single file and users scroll down.

 **Individual recipe pages**

-Each recipe page has a link to all other recipe of that type at the top of the page.
+Each recipe page has a link to all other recipes of that type at the top of the page.
 The current page is clearly highlighted and clicking on it will scroll down the page so you only see the recipe.
-This design feature is to help users flip between recipes pages easily as they decide which recipe will work best for them.
+This design feature is to help users flip between recipe pages easily as they decide which recipe will work best for them.
 Originally the plan was for this to display as tabs on larger screen but keeping the button display looked better as it fit the design and flow of the site.

 The title clearly states which recipe the user is on and starts with an introduction to the creator.
 Each intro has a link to their YouTube channel or blog so users can explore the individual further if they choose.
 They also have some familiarity with the person they will see or hear in the video.

 The ingredients and instructions section is kept very simple to make it clear how simple each recipe is to make and how few ingredients are involved.
 A small leaf icon replaces the bullet points for a fun addition to the simplistic page.
-Each ingredients has a brief explanation of its benefits to the skin.
-The measurement and ingredient are in bold for quick reading, while the reader scans over it is clear how simple the recipe is.
+Each ingredient has a brief explanation of its benefits to the skin.
+The measurements and ingredients are in bold for quick reading so while the reader scans over, it is clear how simple the recipe is.

-Responsive ingredients and instructions sections- on a larger screen this is within one block as with the larger space this looked better with it all together and connected.
+Responsive ingredient and instructions sections- on a larger screen this is within one block as with the larger space this looked better with it all together and connected.
 On smaller screens, as the text is more spread out with more scrolling the section looked better separated.
-I believe more complicated version of this will come up in my future career so it was good to learn how to implement it in this simple form for now.

 After reading about the recipe and method the users can then watch the video of how to make and use it.